Pedestrian Accident Claims How Much Compensation Can I Claim?

 Travel Expenses: this includes the cost of movement incurred while receiving treatment.
 It is calculated under special damages.

-Medical Expenses: this is the cost of receiving treatment.
+Medical Bills: this is the cost of receiving treatment can rack-up serious medical bills in the wake of an accident.
 It includes ongoing care and the cost of visiting any health professional involved in your treatment.

 |Head Injury||Severe||£166,500 to £214,350||Injuries which leave the victim in an unresponsive and vegetative state due to severe brain damage.|